ga-wdi-lessons/express-intro/readme.md

 {{/if}}
 ```

-> The syntax your seeing for the conditional statement is a [built-in helper from Handlebars](http://handlebarsjs.com/block_helpers.html).
+> This syntax for the conditional statement is a [built-in helper from Handlebars](http://handlebarsjs.com/block_helpers.html).

 ## module.exports (20/120)